dmytroholovnia/AutomationPoc/README.md

 ## Overview
 This project is an Automation Quality Assurance (QA) framework built using Java 17, Maven, Junit5.
-It leverages Selenium for UI testing, along with JUnit for test management and reporting.
+It leverages Selenium for UI and API testing, along with JUnit for test management.
-The framework is designed to facilitate automated testing of web applications.

 ## Table of Contents
 - [Prerequisites](#prerequisites)